getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/index.md

 We need `Promise`, `Object.assign`, `Number.isNaN` and `String.prototype.includes` polyfill.

-Additionally, keep in mind to define `<!doctype html>` on top of your HTML page, to make sure IE does not go into compatibility mode.
+Additionally, keep in mind to define a valid HTML doctype on top of your HTML page, to make sure IE does not go into compatibility mode.
 {% endcapture %}

 {% include components/alert.html